Jack-Daly-Eng025/MyFirstGodotGame/README.md

 # First Basic 2D Platformer made in Godot

-## For Linux users :

 ### SpriteFrames not working in Godot 4.2.2 editor unless you double click the SpriteFrame field in Inspector view after its added.
 ### I am using Linux Mint / Debian.
 This project was completed by following the free tutorial provided by Brackeys.